 - Highly cluttered

-- Production cost can be high depending on size
+- Production costs can be high depending on the size

 Print (Magazine, Newspaper)

 - Immediate reach